Lumi-supercomputer/lumi-userguide/docs/development/compiling/cce.md

 directives with the `-hthreadN` (`N = 0...3`).
 A value `N = 0` being off and `N = 3` specifying the most aggressive optimization. **The default value is `N = 2`**.

+## OpenACC Support

+:material-help-circle-outline: `man intro_openacc`

+OpenACC is supported only by the Cray Fortran compiler. **The C and C++ compilers have no support for OpenACC**.
+It is turned on using the `-hacc` flag.

 ## Debugging